St. Rita’s Parish was founded and organized by Rev. John Long, the pastor of All Saints Church. During the

 School, in University City.

-until The City of Vinita Park bought the property and razed the building.
-In it’s place now stands a beautiful
+The City of Vinita Park bought the property and razed the building.
+In it’s place now stands a beautiful green

-green space at the entrance to the City of Vinita Park.
-The new area was named “ Bira Park”, in honor of our
+space at the entrance to the City of Vinita Park.
+The new area was named “ Bira Park”, in honor of our current

-current mayor of Vinita Park, Virginia Bira.
-Mrs. Bira was the school secretary for many years and is a 1950
+mayor of Vinita Park, Virginia Bira.
+Mrs. Bira was the school secretary for many years and is a 1950 graduate

-graduate of Rosati-Kain High School.
-At the southwest corner of the park stands a monument to St. Rita’s
+of Rosati-Kain High School.
+At the southwest corner of the park stands a monument to St. Rita’s school,

 Our current Pastor, Father Dave Wichlan, has recently celebrated his 50th anniversary as a Catholic priest.